edawson/gfakluge/README.md

 GFAKluge now supports GFA2!
 This brings with it four new structs: `edge_elem`, `gap_elem`, `fragment_elem`, and `group_elem`.
 They're contained in maps much like those for the GFA1 structs.

 A few caveats apply:
-    1. As GFA2 is a **superset** of GFA1, we don't support GFA2 -> GFA1 conversion (officially).
-It is possible for some structs but difficult for others (e.g. unordered groups).
+    1. As GFA2 is a **superset** of GFA1, we support only support legal GFA2 -> GFA1 conversions.
+Information can be lost along the way (e.g. unordered groups won't be output).
-    2. The GFA2 format is still in flux, and it is possible there may be incompatibilities among tools until it solidifies.
-    3. We have done only limited testing on GFA2 files.
+    2. Our GFA2 testing is a bit limited but we've verified several times to be on-spec.

-Tags we specifically do not support in GFA2 -> GFA1 conversion: G - gap, U - unordered group, F - fragment.
+Tags we specifically do not (i.e. cannot) support in GFA2 -> GFA1 conversion: G - gap, U - unordered group, F - fragment.
-Links and contains are currently not guaranteed to be correct.
+Links and containments should get converted to edges correctly.
+Sequence elements should get converted, but watch out for the length field if you hit issues.

 GFAKluge is fully compliant with reading GFA2 and GFA0.1 <-> GFA1.0 -> GFA2.0 conversion as of September 2017.